AUSA 2025: Defense Innovation, AI, and Edge Readiness on Full Display

 • Resilience and readiness extended beyond hardware.
 Soldier quality-of-life programs, installation energy security, and simplification of internal processes (like the newly shortened Army Reg 350-1) all tied back to modernization as a holistic effort.

-For Radeus Labs, whose ruggedized, modular computing systems are designed for mission-critical environments, the focus on AI, autonomy, and edge readiness resonated strongly.
+For Radeus Labs, whose ruggedized, modular computing systems are designed for mission-critical environments and high density, lower power servers, the focus on AI, autonomy, and edge readiness resonated strongly.
 As Moore summarized:

 “It was all about being agile and prepared for the future, facing new kinds of threats and new theaters that demand faster, smarter, more adaptable technology.”